Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Validation design

 For reference, we acquired or generated three additional volumetric images.
 The first image is a single acquisition image, which was made by extracting only the third frame of the five sequential frames acquired for B-MFA.
 Although no averaging was performed, the defocus was corrected.

-The second reference is the single acquisition image (SFA) image.
+The second reference is the single frame averaging (SFA) image.
 Here, we acquired a volume following the B-MFA protocol but without shifting the focus.
 This volume was processed in a manner identical to that of the B-MFA, i.e., the defocus correction, shift and phase corrections, and complex averaging were all the same.

 The third reference is a standard MFA image \cite{zhu2023multi}.
 Here, five OCT volumes were sequentially acquired with different defocus, as shown in Fig.\@ \ref{fig:scanProtocol}(b).
 The increments in defocus between two consecutive volume acquisitions were the same as that of the B-MFA.
 Each volume was acquired with a standard raster scan with 256 $\times$ 256 A-lines, and the total acquisition time of the sequential five volumes was 9.92 s.
 For MFA, the phase should be stable during the five volume acquisitions, and hence it was 9.92 s, which is 148 times longer than the required phase-stable time of B-MFA.